chaaz/rust_coverage/README.md

 - `rustcov`: The top-level script to run in your project directory.
 - `genhtml`: Stolen from lcov, this needs to be in your PATH when you run `rustcov`.
 MacOS brew users can use `brew install lcov` instead.
+- `wait-for`: A way to wait for another program.
+Stolen from [eficode](https://github.com/eficode/wait-for/), but doesn't mess with an app's HOST or PORT environment.

 ## Requirements